Felixfranzen/simple-node-auth/README.md

-Sample project created to learn more about authentication
+Sample project created to learn more about authorization